red-ant/redant-home-staging/jobs/senior-ruby-developer.md

 ---
 ### Us

 We’re a Ruby development agency.
-We’ve been around for over 24 years.
-Obviously not doing Ruby all that time, but let’s not talk about the dark days.
-But we’ve been around, developers seem to really love working here.
-Stable, we're not a startup, we avoid jerks, we're a nice group of people.
+We’ve been around for over 25 years, with a stable, growing business.
+We tend to work on larger projects, typically with a mix of Front End, Back End and DevOps tasks.

-Rather than work on a single app, our developers work across a number of challenging projects.
+Rather than work on just one projects, each of our team typically work across a number of  projects.
 Each person has 2-3 projects.
-We have some start-ups, but most of our work is for well-established clients with meaty problems to solve - like tricky payment flows, security and scaling.
+Some of our clients are funded start-ups, but most of our work is for well-established clients with meaty problems to solve - like tricky payment flows, security and scaling.

+We value quiet thinkers and creative innovation.
+We try to automate as much of our processes as we can, so our engineers can focus on their work rather than babysitting a deploy.
+You will never, ever, ever get asked to [participate in a Shabooyah roll call](https://www.reddit.com/r/videos/comments/k3efwo/workplace_from_your_nightmares/).

 ### You

 You’re an experienced developer.
 You know your stuff.
-Making nice stuff is what you do.
-Pride in the craft of engineering awesome things.
+Making nice things is what you do.
+Pride in the craft of engineering awesome features.
 You give thoughtful, considered code reviews.

-Sure, you could probably do some start up thing.
-Or you could get a job with a fancy title at a Google/Salesforce/IBM/etc. and impress your Mum.
-But we think you’ll like it here.
+Sure, you could probably do some Start Up thing.
+Or you could get a job with a fancy title at a Google/Salesforce/IBM etc. and do the [Shaabohyah](https://www.reddit.com/r/videos/comments/k3efwo/workplace_from_your_nightmares/).
+But we think you’ll probably like it here.

 How about if I explain us a bit more: